Vomiting in dogs and cats

 There are a number of steps that you can take to help your dog or cat recover and make them more comfortable.

-Puppies and older dogs will occasionally decide to eat something that really isn’t meant for dog consumption.
-In the case of puppies they have been known to eat string, socks, toys and other items that cause gastric or intestinal problems.
+- Puppies and particular but also older dogs will occasionally decide to eat something that really isn’t meant for dog consumption.
+Puppies have been known to eat string, socks, toys and other items that cause gastric or intestinal problems.

 - Occasionally dogs will do what dogs do and raid the garbage bin if given the opportunity.
 If your dog eats something that’s rotten out of the garbage they may become ill.
 It’s best to make sure if you are going to leave your dog in the house that they aren’t able to access kitchen scraps and rubbish.

 - It’s wise to keep an eye on your dog if you are feeding them bones as some bones may not digest and cause intestinal issues.